 Goodwill Industries of North Florida is a local, not-for-profit organization that removes barriers to employment through training, education and career opportunities for the communities we serve.

-Goodwill employs more than 750 individuals in our retail stores, donation centers, corporate offices, laundry services, landscape operations and more!
+Goodwill employs more than 750 individuals in our retail stores, donation centers, corporate offices, transportation and warehouse, landscape operations and more!
 Goodwill offers a variety of employment benefits and is a equal opportunity employer.
 Employment selection and related decisions are made without regard to race, color, religion, sex, (including pregnancy), national origin, age, disability, marital status, protected veteran status, sexual orientation, gender identity, genetic information or any other protected characteristics under applicable law.
 EEO is the Law.
 See our latest listing of jobs that enable you to take pride in having a positive impact on individuals and families in our community.

 GoodCareers centers are a no cost, full-service career center for people who want to find a job and develop the skills they need to be successful in their search.
 Our GoodCareers centers create a positive and supportive environment where anyone looking for work can access resources and learn skills to conduct an independent job search.